babylonchain/finality-provider/docs/finality-provider.md

 The configuration below requires pointing to the path where this keyring is stored `KeyDirectory`.
-This `Key` field stores the key name of the finality provider wallet that is going to be used for interacting with the consumer chain and to sign the messages of your finality provider, it will be specified along with the `KeyringBackend` field in the next [step](#3-add-key-for-the-consumer-chain).
+This `Key` field stores the key name of the finality provider wallet that is going to be used for interacting with the consumer chain and to sign the messages of your finality provider.
+It will be specified along with the `KeyringBackend` field in the next [step](#3-add-key-for-the-consumer-chain).
 So we can ignore the setting of the two fields in this step.